Crataco/ai-guide/guide/original.md

 - _Replika, Character.AI, Kajiwoto, Anima, Chai, SimSimi, Paradot, or Mitsuku (Kuki), if you're a chat user_
 - _AI Dungeon and NovelAI, if you prefer an adventure mode and/or co-writing_
-- _GPT-3, not by quality alone (unless LLaMA 13B's tests are to be believed), but by the flexibility it offers_
+- _GPT-3, not by quality alone (unless LLaMA 13B's initial evaluation tests are to be believed), but by the flexibility it offers_

 _You may also have an easier time understanding the vocabulary of this guide if you know about Stable Diffusion or NovelAI already._